 * Clone an object if possible.
 This method is similar to {@link #clone(Object)}, but will

-* return the provided instance as the return value instead of null
+* return the provided instance as the return value instead of null if the instance

 * is not cloneable.
 This is more convenient if the caller uses different